psycopg/psycopg/docs/advanced/adapt.rst

      :align: center

-- The `!adapters` attribute are `AdaptersMap` instances, and contain the mapping from Python types and `~psycopg.proto.Dumper` classes, and from PostgreSQL oids to `~psycopg.proto.Loader` classes.
+- The `!adapters` attribute are `AdaptersMap` instances, and contain the mapping from Python types and `~psycopg.abc.Dumper` classes, and from PostgreSQL oids to `~psycopg.abc.Loader` classes.
 Changing this mapping (e.g. writing and registering your own adapters, or using a different configuration of builtin adapters) affects how types are converted between Python and PostgreSQL.

-  - Dumpers (objects implementing the `~psycopg.proto.Dumper` protocol) are the objects used to perform the conversion from a Python object to a bytes sequence in a format understood by PostgreSQL.
+  - Dumpers (objects implementing the `~psycopg.abc.Dumper` protocol) are the objects used to perform the conversion from a Python object to a bytes sequence in a format understood by PostgreSQL.
 The string returned *shouldn't be quoted*: the value will be passed to the database using functions such as :pq:`PQexecParams()` so quoting and quotes escaping is not necessary.
-The dumper usually also suggests the server what type to use, via its `~psycopg.proto.Dumper.oid` attribute.
+The dumper usually also suggests the server what type to use, via its `~psycopg.abc.Dumper.oid` attribute.

-  - Loaders (objects implementing the `~psycopg.proto.Loader` protocol) are the objects used to perform the opposite operation: reading a bytes sequence from PostgreSQL and create a Python object out of it.
+  - Loaders (objects implementing the `~psycopg.abc.Loader` protocol) are the objects used to perform the opposite operation: reading a bytes sequence from PostgreSQL and create a Python object out of it.